 On 17 December 2014, CNP Assurances signed a final agreement with the Banco Santander Group to acquire a 51% stake in Santander Insurance Holding's Irish life and non-life insurance subsidiaries.
 The agreement also provided for an exclusive long-term distribution agreement to be signed with Santander Consumer Finance.
-At 31 December 2014, the total difference between the transaction price and the fair value of the acquired share of the net assets of the subsidiaries was recognised as goodwill.
-In accordance with IFRS 3 (paragraph 45), the Group had a period of one year in which to complete its purchase accounting adjustments, i.e., until 17 December 2015.
-The purchase accounting adjustments were completed on December 2015, values were attributed to the intangible assets included in the acquisition and the purchase price allocation was recognised in the consolidated financial statements as follows:
+At 31 December 2014, the total

-I CALCULATION OF GOODWILL ON SANTANDER INSURANCE
+CALCULATION OF GOODWILL ON SANTANDER INSURANCE